tarunjpersy/water-scarcity-prediction/README.md

 _INSTRUCTIONS: The following deliverables are suggested, but **optional**.
 Additional details like this can help the judges better review your solution.
 Remove any sections you are not using._

-### How to run the project

-INSTRUCTIONS: In this section you add the instructions to run your project on your local machine for development and testing purposes.
-You can also add instructions on how to deploy the project in production.

-### Live demo

-You can find a running system to test at...

-See our [description document](./docs/DESCRIPTION.md) for log in credentials.

----

-_INSTRUCTIONS: You can remove the below section from your specific project README._

-## About this template

 ### Contributing